MontiCore/EmbeddedMontiArc/README.md

 - **epsilon_decay_start**: Number of Episodes after the decay of epsilon starts
 - **epsilon_decay**: The actual decay of epsilon after each step.
 - **min_epsilon**: After *min_epsilon* is reached, epsilon is not decreased further.
+- **epsilon_decay_per_step**:Expects either true or false.
+If true, the decay will be performed for each step the agent executes instead of performing the decay after each episode.
+The default value is false

 #### Option: ornstein_uhlenbeck